dfhoughton/list_matcher/README.md

 List::Matcher.rx      %( cat dog )   # /(?:cat|dog)/
 ```

-If you plan to generate multiple regexen, or have complicated options which you always use, you may as well generate a configured
+If you plan to generate multiple regexen, or have complicated options which you always use, you should generate a configured
 instance first:

 ```ruby